 Middle Fork John Day River Website

-In 2007, discussions about forming the IMW study plan began and in 2008 data collection began.
+In 2008, data collection began.
 Initial monitoring activities were focused around Steelhead and Chinook salmon, stream temperature, riparian condition, and stream channel morphology.
 Socio-economic indicators were added in 2009.
-The plan was to conduct this monitoring for at least 10 years to identify a clear trend in the watershed.
-Results will be provided each year over the life of the project.

 10-Year Final Summary Report

 A Final Summary Report was completed in December 2017 that summarizes data collected from 2008 to 2016.
 This report represents 10 years of work by numerous agencies, organizations, and individuals conducting restoration, research, and monitoring activities in the upper Middle Fork John Day River.
-Each principal investigator and their co-authors wrote a final report, which represents the culmination of their research and monitoring.
-The reports were compiled, along with pertinent background information, into this final Summary Report.
 An extensive overview of MFIMW activities, key findings, and recommendations can be found in the Executive Summary.

 For full details about a specific monitoring project including methods, analyses and results, readers can refer to Appendices B-M, which are compiled in a separate document.
 Links, bookmarks, and navigation have been provided, where possible, to ease in viewing this document electronically.